 Marmot Kompressor 18

-What the Marmot Kompressor does well is to pack away in your luggage or your bigger overnight backpack and then deploy from your hotel or campsite for side trips.
-It is ultralight, super packable, and quite versatile.
-On a backpacking trip, whether staying in the wilderness or hostels, the Kompressor will carry your sleeping bag and even squish it down to save space.
+The Marmot Kompressor will disappear into your luggage or overnight backpack and then deploy from your hotel or campsite for side trips.
+It is an ultralight, super packable, and quite versatile.
+On a backpacking trip, whether staying in the wilderness or in hostels, the Kompressor will carry your sleeping bag and even compress it to save space.
 Then, leave your sleeping bag in your bed or tent and use the Kompressor for side day trips.
 You'll hardly know you carried it there, but you will be quite appreciative that you did.

 Read review: Marmot Kompressor 18

 Mountain Hardwear Scrambler 30

 Our Top Pick awards go to unique products.
 The Mountain Hardwear Scrambler 30 is unique, mainly, for its durable waterproof construction.
 This simple rucksack design is made of modern, rugged waterproof fabric and construction.
 For wet climates, this is the best pack we have reviewed.